Marshall Tucker

 Artist's Statement

-Marshall Tucker Band followed the New Riders that afternoon, and the energy shift was immediate.
+Marshall Tucker followed the New Riders that afternoon and the energy shift was immediate.
 These guys are entertainers.
-The crowd that had been swaying for NRPS was suddenly on its feet, moving, singing, arms in the air.
+The crowd that had been swaying for NRPS was suddenly on its feet, singing, arms in the air.
 The late afternoon light was pouring in under the tent and the whole waterfront was alive.

-I was shooting the crowd more than the band because that's where the story was.
+I was shooting the crowd as much as the band because that's where the story was.
 The faces, the dancing, the way people respond when a band reaches out and grabs them.
 Marshall Tucker knew how to do that.

 - Chuck Jones